Lite-Sparse Hierarchical Partial Power Processing for Second-Use Battery Energy Storage Systems: Introduction

-\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=\linewidth]{"./Graphics/3NetComp.png"}{(a) Battery Energy Storage System (BESS) consists of batteries connected to a network of power converters. (b) Conventional Partial Power Processing (C-PPP) in this particular topology cascades power from neighboring batteries and processes only the mismatch power.
-The bus voltage regulator processes only the mismatch between the batteries in series and the required output voltage. (c) Full Power Processing (FPP) uses a power converter for each battery to individually determine the charge and discharge current, voltage, and hence power trajectories.
+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=\linewidth]{3NetComp.pdf}{(a) Battery Energy Storage System (BESS) consists of batteries connected to a network of power converters. (b) Conventional Partial Power Processing (C-PPP) in this particular topology cascades power from neighboring batteries and processes only the mismatch power. (c) Full Power Processing (FPP) uses a power converter for each battery to individually determine the charge and discharge current, voltage, and hence power trajectories.
 FPP delivers in this series case individually specified voltages to the output load. }

 A typical strategy for BESSs using new batteries, which have a high degree of homogeneity, is to use conventional partial power processing (C-PPP) architectures\cite{Shenoy2013a}.
-Partial power processing reduces the required converter ratings and hence capital cost of converters \cite{Shenoy2013a}.
+Partial power processing reduces the required power converter ratings\footnote{\emph{Power rating} is a quantity that describes the total electrical power required for normal operation of a power converter.}\cite{Kim2015b} and hence the capital cost of converters \cite{Shenoy2013a}.
 Additionally, by reducing processed power, overall system efficiency increases and the cost of thermal management decreases \cite{Candan2015}.
-These architectures can have a pre-determined choice of power converters and power flow topology because of both the high certainty in and homogeneity among the batteries \cite{Evzelman2016}.
+These architectures can have a pre-determined choice of power converters and power flow topology because of both the high certainty in and homogeneity among the batteries \cite{Evzelman2016} they process.
 Fig.\,\ref{fig:3NetComp}(b) shows a typical partial power processing topology for batteries in series.
-Only mismatch power among the batteries and between required load voltage and series voltage of the batteries is processed.
+Only the mismatched power, which is relatively small, rather than the full power is processed.
+This is true for power capability mismatch among batteries as well as the voltage mismatch between the entire BESS and the load.

 The conventional strategy for BESSs with heterogeneous batteries, e.g. 2-BESS, is to individually process all the power from every battery to adjust for the heterogeneity by individualizing each battery's power trajectory \cite{Mukherjee2015}.
 Fig.\,\ref{fig:3NetComp}(c) illustrates the full power processing (FPP) strategy; the disadvantage to this approach is that the power ratings of the converters must be at least equal to the battery power ratings.
 Because power converter cost is typically nearly proportional to their power rating, FPP is the costliest option for power conversion.
 Additionally, the system efficiency will be less than the efficiency of the power converters \cite{Rancilio2019}.
 For example, a system efficiency of 98\% requires power converters with at least 98\% efficiency, where the cost of the converters also increases with efficiency \cite{Biela2011}.